TaiChiChain/bitxhub/docs/node-deploy.md

 After execution, the node's account address and p2p-id will be printed.
 You can also view them again using `./axiom-ledger config node-info`.

-The node's account address and p2p-id will be used in the genesis configuration.
+The node's consensus public-key and p2p public-key will be used in the genesis configuration.

 # Modifying Node Configuration